Skip to content

 More information on the best sustainable furniture may be found in The Good Shopping Guide to Ethical Furniture.
 Then, in our Furniture Ethical Ratings Table compare it to other suppliers.

-The history of Marks & Spencers
+The history of Marks & Spencer

 Marks & Spencer began in 1884 when a partnership between Michael Marks and Tom Spencer.
 Sometimes stylised M&S, this brand is a British retailer that specialises in food, clothing and homeware.
 Marks & Spencer has a large range of Furniture made in the UK.
 This ranges from sofas to dining tables.
 The brand is owned by Marks & Spencer Plc.